Demographics of Kosovo: Administrative divisions

 Kosovo is administratively subdivided into seven districts, and 38 municipalities.
 With the current estimation on population, Kosovo ranks as the 150th largest country in the world based on how populous it is.

 Ethnic groups

 The official results of the censuses in Kosovo after World War II are tabulated below.
 The figures for Albanians in the 1991 census were estimates only, since that census was boycotted by most Albanians.
-Similarly, the figures for Serbs in the 2011 census omit those in North Kosovska Mitrovica, Leposavić, Zubin Potok, and Zvečan (North Kosovo), while the number of Serbs and Romani in the rest of Kosovo is also deemed unreliable, due to the partial boycott.
+Similarly, the figures for Serbs in the 2011 census omit those in North Mitrovica, Leposavić, Zubin Potok and Zvečan (North Kosovo), while the number of Serbs and Romani in the rest of Kosovo is also deemed unreliable, due to the partial boycott.

 Ethnic groups by municipality

 The results of the 2011 census of ethnic groups in municipalities are tabulated below.

 The 2000 Living Standard Measurement Survey by Statistical Office of Kosovo found an ethnic composition of the population as follows: